tscoleman3/tscoleman3.github.io/content/authors/mario_campo2/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Committee Alumni
+  - Researchers
 ---

-Lani (she/her) was an M.Sc. student at Southeastern Louisiana University in the Department of Biological Sciences with Dr. Chris Murray.
-She studied the effects of light and density on the physiological stress response of the American alligator (*Alligator mississippiensis*) in aquaculture facilities.
-She is currently a Research Associate in the Center for Environmental Research at Southeastern while she explores Ph.D. opportunities.
+Mario (he/him) is a familiar face, as he previously allowed me to be on his M.Sc. committee.
+He works in the Center for Environmental Research at Southeastern with the fisheries team.